 Chilling the dough is a *must*

-The dough is fairly soft, so chilling it in the fridge before rolling and cutting is essential.
+The dough is quite soft, so chilling before rolling and cutting is essential.

-Wait to preheat the oven until after you have transferred all the cut out cookies to a cookie sheet and returned them to the fridge to firm up one last time.
+Wait to preheat the oven until after transferring cookies to a baking sheet and chilling them again in the fridge.

 How to tell if your cookies are done

-With chocolate cookies, it can be tricky to gauge doneness since you don't have the same visual cues as lighter-coloured baked goods.
+With chocolate cookies, it’s tricky to tell when they’re done since you don’t get the usual visual cues.

-Let your senses guide you and you will master perfectly baked chocolate shortbread.
+Let your senses guide you to perfect chocolate shortbread every time.

 A bonus 'nice-to-have'